Shubham567/Sudoku-All-Solutions/README.md

 # Sudoku-All-Solutions
-An efficient modification of Backtracking Algorithm to generate all the solutions of given Sudoku of any size.
+### An efficient modification of Backtracking Algorithm to generate all the solutions of given Sudoku of any size.
+### Written in C++, using STL